-Intravitreal injection of a drug is a very common and effective treatment option for a number of eye conditions, including wet age-related macular degeneration, retinal vein occlusions and diabetic retinopathy.
+Intravitreal injection of a drug is a very common and effective treatment option for a number of eye conditions, including wet age-related macular degeneration (AMD), retinal vein occlusions and diabetic retinopathy.
 These treatments have been a minor miracle in improving the outlook for patients with these conditions, particularly when the problem is caught early.
-They are very effective at preventing further vision loss and the vision does improve in a significant proportion of patients.
+They are very effective at preventing further vision loss and the vision improves in a significant proportion of patients.

 The injection is always done with anaesthesia to make the process as comfortable as possible.
 The anaesthesia is typically in the form of eyedrops, gel, or occasionally a small injection under the conjunctiva.
-The injection is done under sterile conditions and is delivered into the mid-vitreous cavity of the eye.
-The injection is done from the side and hence is not seen by the patient.
-The injection is most often painless, but there can be some mild discomfort during it and after for a few hours.
+The injection is performed under sterile conditions and is delivered into the vitreous cavity of the eye.
+As the injection is done from the side, it is typically not seen by the patient.
+The whole procedure is most often painless, but there can be some mild discomfort during it and for a few hours after.
 There is commonly a floater in the vision for a day or two after the injection, which is the drug inside the eye, or occasionally some tiny air bubbles.
 This is not a problem.

-Like all drugs, the affect wears off over time and hence it is very common to need repeat intravitreal injections.
+Like all drugs, the effect wears off over time and hence it is very common to need repeat intravitreal injections.
 The most common drugs that are used for intravitreal injection are Lucentis, Eylea, Beovu, Avastin, Triamcinolone, and Ozurdex.

 Intravitreal injections occur when drugs are injected into the cavity of the eye.
 They are a very common form of treatment for retinal problems like macular degeneration, diabetic eye disease and vein occlusions.

 - The eye is cleaned with antiseptic.